dnlmoreno/dnlmoreno/README.md

 My work focuses on applying machine learning to astronomical time series and multimodal data, especially through transformer-based models.
 I have also served as a Research Fellow at Harvard SEAS, exploring vision and vision-language transformers for astronomy.

-I’m currently learning more about the startup ecosystem and large-scale generative AI applications and agents automation.
+I’m currently learning more about the startup ecosystem, large-scale generative AI applications, and agent automation.
 Always open to contributing to high-impact research and collaborative projects.

 <!-- My projects-->